FusionAuth/fusionauth-site/site/_posts/2022-08-17-10log-fusionauth.md

 excerpt_separator: "<!--more-->"
 ---

-Kőműves Ákos a FusionAuth community member and team member at 10log.
+Kőműves Ákos is a FusionAuth community member and team member at 10log.
 He chatted with us over email about how he and the 10log team are using FusionAuth to meet their auth needs.

 <!--more-->